-Research with Third Party Data (about people)
+Research with Third-Party Data (about people)

 We frequently have honours students looking at third party data sets.
 The official line is that as long as you have permission from the steward of the data, then you don't need faculty clearance to do the research.
 In some cases, the data steward may require an ethics clearance certificate, in which case one can be issued that either says clearance is not required, or that says the research has been reviewed and approved.
 If this is required please state this clearly in your application.

 At the same time, not needing faculty clearance doesn't mean that there are no ethical considerations attached to the research.
-Supervisors should make sure researchers understand wider implications around third party data, and potential ethical issues that can arise even with use of anonymized data.
+Supervisors should make sure researchers understand wider implications around third party data, and potential ethical issues that can arise even with them a use of anonymized data.
 This includes but is not limited to:

 - Potential for group harm - can findings affect a group of people even if the data itself is anonymized at the individual level?

-- Potential for identification of individuals based on aggregate data (i.e. name and ID removed, but you can still identify someone based on a search history)
+- Potential for identification of individuals based on aggregate data (i.e. name and ID removed, but you can still identify someone based on a search history).

 - One should also always be aware of selection bias and how that will affect the results.